-“RMU has been a great fit for me,” he says.
-“I knew that I did not want to become a computer programmer, nor did I want to become a computer engineer.
+“RMU has been a great fit for me,” Boylan says.
+“I knew that I did not want to become solely a computer programmer, nor did I want to become solely a computer hardware engineer.
 RMU’s degree programs in computer and information systems blend those two traditional degree programs into one and incorporate the university’s long-standing tradition of excellence in business.”

-Through his studies and work with IT, Mike has always felt a deep connection to RMU and an appreciation for the opportunities it has provided him.
+Boylan says he has always felt a deep connection to RMU and an appreciation for the opportunities it provided him, beginning with a full-tuition Presidential Scholarship based on high school academic performance.
 It’s why he believes so strongly in giving back to RMU financially.
-He’s been a President’s Council-level donor for the past two years, and now has become the youngest alum ever to make a bequest to the university in his will.
+He’s been a President’s Council-level donor for the past two years, and is now the youngest alum ever to make a bequest to the university in his will.

 “The university has invested a lot in me,” he says.
 “I just felt it was right to invest back in the future of RMU.”